cloudutsukpilot/sakharams.github.io/_posts/cloud/aws/2022-01-01-aws-cli-commands-cheatsheet.md

 ## Conclusion

 In this blog post, we covered some commonly used AWS CLI commands that can help you manage your AWS resources efficiently.
-Having a cheatsheet of these commands can save you time and make your AWS management tasks easier.
+Having a CMDsheet of these commands can save you time and make your AWS management tasks easier.
 Make sure to refer to the official AWS CLI documentation for more details on each command.

 Happy coding with AWS CLI!